verdict-project/verdict/doc/documentation/tutorial.rst

 ====================================

 We will create a test table in MySQL for this guide.
-Suppose MySQL is installed locally, and its username/password is verdict/verdict, and the user 'verdict' has read/write access to the database schema 'test'.
+Suppose MySQL is installed locally, and its username/password is verdict/verdict, and the user :code:`verdict` has read/write access to the database schema :code:`test`.

 Go to the :code:`veeline` directory, and run the :code:`gen_test_table.sql` script by typing: